-Author of the most successful young adult novel of all time.
+Author of Little Women, the most successful young adult novel of all time.

-Creator of "the Greatest Show on Earth."
+Creator of "The Greatest Show on Earth."

 Popular 30th president of the USA, from a tiny Vermont village.

 Reclusive poet, "the belle of Amherst (Massachusetts)."

 America's first great philosopher and man of letters, and a founder of Transcendentalism.

-Renowned sculptor of the "Seated Lincoln" in the Lincoln Memorial in Washington,
+Renowned sculptor of the "Seated Lincoln" in the Lincoln Memorial in Washington, and many other works.

-He established the American short story
+He established the American short story as an art form.